mikepsinn/forkable-world-os/docs/constitution.md

 3.9: The AI president shall coordinate and prioritize problem-solving efforts based on aggregated data from digital twins and other sources of perfect information.

 ## Article V: Innovation and Efficiency
-### Section 1: Public Money, Public Code
+### Section 1: Public Code
 1.1: All code produced with government funding shall be open-source and considered a public good, fostering innovation and reducing barriers to entry for entrepreneurs.

 1.2: Citizens and private entities are encouraged to contribute to and improve government-funded code projects, promoting a collaborative approach to technological advancement.

 1.3: All government-funded code shall be stored and version-controlled using IPFS, ensuring transparent access and immutable history.

-### Section 2: World Building Competitions

-2.1: The DAG shall regularly host world-building competitions to encourage innovative solutions to societal challenges.

-2.2: Winning ideas from these competitions may be implemented through the IP process.

-### Section 3: Digital Twins for Efficiency

-3.1: The DAG shall utilize digital twin technology to model and optimize economic and social systems.

-3.2: These models shall be used to inform policy decisions and improve overall efficiency.

-### Section 4: Continuous Improvement
+### Section 2: Continuous Improvement

-4.1: The governance and problem-solving systems of the DAG, including the futarchy system, shall be subject to continuous improvement through AI-assisted analysis, prediction market outcomes, and citizen input.
+2.1: The governance and problem-solving systems of the DAG, including the futarchy system, shall be subject to continuous improvement through AI-assisted analysis, prediction market outcomes, and citizen input.

-4.2: Regular reviews of the constitution and its implementation shall be conducted to ensure it remains effective and aligned with the needs of the citizens.
+2.2: Regular reviews of the constitution and its implementation shall be conducted to ensure it remains effective and aligned with the needs of the citizens.

-4.3: The accuracy and effectiveness of prediction markets shall be regularly assessed and improved based on observed outcomes.
+2.3: The accuracy and effectiveness of prediction markets shall be regularly assessed and improved based on observed outcomes.

-4.4: The Hypercert system shall be continuously evaluated and improved to ensure it accurately represents and incentivizes contributions to public goods.
+2.4: The Hypercert system shall be continuously evaluated and improved to ensure it accurately represents and incentivizes contributions to public goods.

-4.5: The integration and utilization of IPFS shall be regularly assessed and optimized to ensure efficient and effective decentralized data management across all government systems.
+2.5: The integration and utilization of IPFS shall be regularly assessed and optimized to ensure efficient and effective decentralized data management across all government systems.

-4.6: The effectiveness of the DAG as a coordination mechanism shall be continuously evaluated and improved, with a focus on enhancing its ability to align incentives and provide perfect information.
+2.6: The effectiveness of the DAG as a coordination mechanism shall be continuously evaluated and improved, with a focus on enhancing its ability to align incentives and provide perfect information.

-4.7: Regular assessments shall be conducted to identify and address any remaining information asymmetries or market inefficiencies within the DAG's systems.
+2.7: Regular assessments shall be conducted to identify and address any remaining information asymmetries or market inefficiencies within the DAG's systems.

-4.8: The digital twin system shall be continuously refined to improve its accuracy in representing citizens' preferences and needs.
+2.8: The digital twin system shall be continuously refined to improve its accuracy in representing citizens' preferences and needs.

-4.9: The AI president shall be regularly updated and improved based on technological advancements, citizen feedback, and performance evaluations.
+2.9: The AI president shall be regularly updated and improved based on technological advancements, citizen feedback, and performance evaluations.

 ## Article VI: Amendments
 ### Section 1: Amendment Process